nodejs/modules/doc/announcement.md

 When running a file, e.g. `node file.js`, Node follows an algorithm to determine if it should load the file as CommonJS or as an ES module.
 First it looks for an explicit file extension (`.mjs` or `.cjs`); then it looks for a `"type"` field in the nearest parent `package.json`; and finally it looks at the `--type` flag.
 The `--type` flag can be `--type=module` (or `-m`) or `--type=commonjs`.
 You can also set this flag in `NODE_OPTIONS` if you’d like to change how Node behaves systemwide.

 This flag provides a way to support ES module syntax for input via `--eval`, `--print`, or `STDIN`.

+## `.cjs` extension

+Just as the `.mjs` file extension explicitly signifies that a file should be treated as an ES module, the new `.cjs` file extension explicitly signifies that a file should be treated as CommonJS.
+(CommonJS is the other module system that Node.js supports, with `require` and `module.exports`.)
+The `.cjs` extension provides a way to save CommonJS files in a project where both `.mjs` and `.js` files are treated as ES modules.

 ## Explicit filenames